MASTITIS AND SORE BREASTS

 - Apply cold or ice packs to the affected area.

 - Be aware that antibiotics may not be recommended right away.
-This is not an infection when it starts, and antibiotics may encourage resistant strains of bacteria to thrive, and may make you more likely to have recurrent mastitis or an abscess in the future.
+This is not an infection when it starts.
+Taking unnecessary antibiotics may encourage resistant strains of bacteria to thrive, and may make you more likely to have recurrent mastitis or an abscess in the future.

 - Make sure you are breastfeeding responsively to your baby (on cue) so that you don’t unintentionally go too long between feedings.
 You want a good match between your baby’s needs and the rate at which your breasts are producing milk.
 Read more about frequency of feeding in our FAQs.